 Who is now escaping.

 I rise from my seat, and Dom is about to follow, but I gesture for her to sit her tush down.
-"I appreciate the ears, but I'm all therapy'd out.
-Don't worry about me — really."
+"I appreciate the ears, but I'm all therapy-ed out.
+Don't worry about me—really."
 Backing toward the door, I shoo her toward our human windmill friend.
 "Dom, you should grill him.
 She's a stunner.
 You'll never guess who."

-Dom can see decimal-point variation in font size, can catch a period mistaken for a comma from across the room, and can allegedly put her ear to school flyers and hear the quiet, anguished scream of bad design.
-But when it comes to herself, what a major whoosh
+Dom can see decimal-point variation in font size, catch a period mistaken for a comma from across the room, and put her ear to school flyers and hear the quiet, anguished scream of bad design.
+But when it comes to herself, what a major whoosh over her head.

-In the walk back to my room, I have to admit that Albus got to me a little bit — just a little.
-The ache from all the running has finally sunk into my legs and when the dungeon draft breezes underneath my finger, I remember: me and him, in this corridor, not even an hour ago, nearly doing the stupidest thing we could possibly do — each other.
+The ache from all the running has finally sunk into my legs and when the dungeon draft breezes underneath my finger, I remember: me and Albus, in this corridor, not even an hour ago, nearly doing the stupidest thing we could possibly do—each other.

 Dom and Pickett may be mental with an agenda, but they're... onto something.
 So I technically didn't tear off Albus' clothes and shag him in the hallway; would I have done it if I hadn't stopped at that last moment?
 If I didn't remember we stand for different sides and that every move we make, intentional or not, is potential for manipulation?

 For once, the Q.G.A. might have done something helpful; if they didn't rip open his shirt first, I might not have been able to tell Dom I didn't rip it off myself.
 A sixteen-year stifled libido struts through my mind, whispering cloyingly out my ear.
 You would have loved pulling those buttons apart, Clemence.
 The snap when they break and his groan on your lips.
 You would have loved to see him want you.
 A shudder passes through my body, all the way down to my feet.

 Hypotheticals can go rot.